Blackthorn, Oxfordshire: Economic and social history

 Although Blackthorn was a hamlet of Ambrosden it had a separate open field system.
-The Rector of Ashridge was allowed to inclose 3 acre of pasture at Blackthorn in 1299, but the open fields and remaining common lands survived until in 1774 the 36 yardlanders of Blackthorn petitioned for an Inclosure Act.
-Three yardlanders and the lady of the manor, Barbara Smythe, opposed inclosure.
-The petitioners were successful and the parish lands were enclosed in 1776.
+The Rector of Ashridge was allowed to inclose 3 acre of pasture at Blackthorn in 1299, but the open fields and remaining common lands survived until in 1774 the 36 yardlanders of Blackthorn petitioned for an inclosure act.
+Three yardlanders and the lady of the manor, Barbara Smythe, opposed enclosure.
+The petitioners were successful, the Blackthorn Inclosure Act 1776 (16 Geo.
+3. c.
+21 Pr). was passed, and the parish lands were enclosed in 1776.

 In the 17th century the game of running at the quintain was played on the village green.
 Singlestick matches were held on Blackthorn Hill in the 18th century but are said to have ceased by 1823.

 Stone Pits Farm in the parish is named after a quarry that supplied limestone for building.
 In the 1740s stone from here was used to build Ambrosden House for Sir Edward Turner, 2nd Baronet.
 In 1819 a brick and tile works was opened in the parish.
 Both the quarry and the brick and tile works were still in business by the end of the 19th century but were disused by 1957.

 There was a windmill on Blackthorn Hill by 1809, and Ordnance Survey maps from 1880 onwards showed two windmills on the hill.
 They were tower mills, distinguished as "East" and "West" mill.
 West Mill had a rendered exterior and a fantail; by the early 1980s its remains had been reduced to the lower part of the tower.
 East Mill was tile-hung, has lost its sails and cap, but the tower survives.

 Towards the end of the 18th century Blackthorn experienced increases in both population and poverty.
 An agricultural depression followed, and the Church Charity responded by reducing its land rents in Blackthorn in 1805 and again between 1822 and 1830.
 Overcrowding and an insanitary water supply led to a cholera epidemic in 1823 that killed at least 27 people.
 However, the population continued to increase, partly because Blackthorn was an "open village" where it was easy for paupers from outside the parish to move in.
 The 1851 Census recorded a population peak of 417, but in subsequent decades it declined.